datopian/flowershow/site/content/docs/syntax.md

 ## Frontmatter

-You can add meta data to your pages, by adding key-value pairs to frontmatter, e.g.:
+You can add metadata to your pages, by adding key-value pairs to frontmatter, e.g.:

 ```md
 ---